Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Hybrid identity refers to the synchronization of Active Directory Domain Services (AD DS) and Azure Active Directory (Azure AD).
+### Hybrid identity refers to the synchronization of Active Directory Domain Services (AD DS) and Microsoft Entra ID.

 - [x] Yes.
 - [ ] No.